xmlunit/xmlunit.net/README.md

 ## Building

-*Warning*: the Visual Studio solutions and projects are a Work In Progess as part of resolving issue #8 - right now they cannot even compile `XMLUnit.Core.Tests` since they require an `InternalsVisibleTo` attribute in `XMLunit.Core` which should be added as part of the build process - the NAnt build generates `AssemblyInfo.cs` files and so should the MSBuild/xbuild process.
+*Warning*: the Visual Studio solutions and projects are a Work In Progess as part of resolving issue #8 - they may not even be suitable to compile XMLUnit.

 XMLUnit for .NET builds using NAnt, run `nant -projecthelp` for the